vnorik/foursquareApi/README.md

 * when Applicaiton will grow split the html/js/css per components, now only the main allocated under src
 * use more filters, render the recommended dynamic filters from the Foursquare API
 * show more Venues feature with the offset parameter
 * use the template engine like handlebars or pug.
-OR if Application will grow switch to the React framework for example
+If Application will grow switch to the React framework for example
 * show more venue details
 * nicer look and feel